RG9n/RG9n.github.io/write-ups/steelmountain.md

 3. What is the CVE number to exploit this file server?

 This could be a point of initial access.
 Let's check [Exploit-DB](https://www.exploit-db.com/) with the information we now have.
 Looks like we can use [Rejetto HTTP File Server (HFS) 2.3.x - Remote Command Execution (1)](https://www.exploit-db.com/exploits/34668) using CVE-2014-6287.
-If it doesn't work... there appears to be a newer exploit (2), but the first one involved metasploit so we are going to be using that one.
+If it doesn't work... there appears to be a newer exploit using python, but the first one involved metasploit so we are going to be using that one.

 3. Use Metasploit to get an initial shell.
 What is the user flag?
 Looks like it's time to hop over to Metasploit and get a shell on this server!